UMD-CS-STICs/389Kfall18/README.md

 instructor or TAs during the semester.
 At the end of the semester, please don't forget to provide your feedback using the campus-wide CourseEvalUM system.
 Your comments will help make this class better.

-###### Thanks to the writers of [this](https://www.cs.umd.edu/class/fall2016/cmsc330/syllabus.shtml) syllabus for the wording of much of this document and to [Ishaan Parikh](https://www.linkedin.com/in/iparikh) and [Sashank Thupukari](https://www.linkedin.com/in/sthupukari/) for creating this course and the STICS program.